 Hair shedding is a part of our normal hair cycle.
-A few strands in the hairbrush, shower drain, and scattered across the living room floor is nothing to worry about.
+A few strands in the hairbrush and shower drain scattered across the living room floor are nothing to worry about.
 But if you find that you're pulling hairs out by the handful, it could be a sign that there's something wrong, and stress and anxiety could be to blame.
-You may have heard the claims that there is a link between emotional stress and hair loss, but is there any truth to that assumption?
+You may have heard the claims that there is a link between emotional stress and hair loss, but is there any truth to them?

 Can stress cause hair loss?

 Absolutely.
 Research shows there is a relationship between stress and the natural hair cycle.
-There are approximately 100,000 hair follicles on the adult scalp, and each hair is continually cycling between periods of rest and growth.
+There are approximately 100,000 hair follicles on the adult scalp, and each hair continually cycles between periods of rest and growth.

 At any given time, most follicles on the scalp are in the growth (anagen) phase of the cycle.
-Hair strands are shed when the hair follicle begins to transition to the resting (telogen) phase.
+Hair strands are shed when the hair follicle transitions to the resting (telogen) phase.
 During stress, a trigger can cause an abnormal, sudden shift of the hair to the telogen phase, which results in dramatic hair loss.

 A recent study published in Nature has shown that the reason for stress-related hair loss is cortisol, the stress hormone.
-Acute or chronic stress cause the release of more cortisol .
-The Cortisol inhibits the activity of the hair follicle stems cells, which in turn causes a reduction in the production of new hair.
+Acute or chronic stress causes the release of more cortisol.
+Cortisol inhibits the activity of the hair follicle stem cells, which in turn causes a reduction in the production of new hair.

 What are the types of stress-related hair loss?

-Stress and anxiety can play a role in hair loss and are linked to three conditions that may trigger you to lose hair.
+Stress and anxiety can play a role in hair loss and are linked to 3 conditions that may trigger you to lose hair.

 Telogen effluvium (TE)

 Telogen effluvium (TE) is one of the most common causes of temporary hair loss seen by dermatologists.
 In addition to stress, telogen effluvium may be caused by changes in hormone levels and poor nutrition.
-In most cases, it will last for less than 6 months (acute telogen effluvium), but in some, it can stay long periods of time (chronic telogen effluvium).
-The good news is that TE's hair loss does not cause permanent damage to the hair follicles and is fully reversible.
+In most cases, it will last for less than six months (acute telogen effluvium).
+In people with a familial tendency for hair loss, hair thinning can continue for extended periods and progress to permanent female or male pattern alopecia.

 Trichotillomania, also known as "hair-pulling disorder," is a psychological condition where people pull on hair from the scalp, face, and other parts of the body to deal with negative emotions such as stress, depression, and anxiety.
 This leads to patchy baldness in the affected areas.
 Trichotillomania is most commonly found in preteens and can last a lifetime.

 In this condition, the body's immune system attacks hair follicles, causing them to fall out.
-The exact cause of Alopecia areata is unknown, but doctors suspect that stress may trigger this autoimmune disease.
-In alopecia areata, the hair in round patches on the scalp or across the entire head may grow back and fall out repeatedly over time.
+The exact cause of alopecia areata is unknown, but doctors suspect that stress may trigger this autoimmune disease.
+In alopecia areata, hair loss presents in several round patches on the scalp or over the entire head.
+The hair may grow back and fall out repeatedly over time.